mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 -------

-  "Hello?
+  "Aey?
 Kip?"
 I called as I entered his office.
 He chirped sleepily from a back room and I followed the call.

   "Hey I'm sorry to wake you but I need to talk."